Exotic topological order in fractal spin liquids

-Such \emph{classical fractal liquid} is particularly useful for storing classical bits of information securely as it asymptotically saturate a theoretical limit of classical information storage capacity of gapped spin systems~\cite{Beni11b}.

-The Sierpinski triangle model has liquid-like order, but is different from conventional classical spin liquids such as anti-ferromagnetic Ising models on geometrically frustrated lattices~\cite{Ramirez94, Harris97, Moessner98, Henley05, Castelnovo08b}.
-Due to unconventional three-body interactions, the model does not have magnetic order at any temperature including $T=0$.
+The Sierpinski triangle model has liquid-like order, but is different from conventional classical spin liquids such as anti-ferromagnetic Ising models on geometrically frustrated lattices.~\cite{Ramirez94, Harris97, Moessner98, Henley05, Castelnovo08b} Due to unconventional three-body interactions, the model does not have magnetic order at any temperature including $T=0$.
 A zero temperature thermodynamic entropy is large, but not extensive: $S=\sqrt{N}$.
-In the Sierpinski triangle model, whether two spins have ferromagnetic or anti-ferromagnetic interactions depends on a spin value of the third spin, which leads to emergence of peculiarly regulated fractal geometries.
 Weather the model may select an ordered ground state via order by disorder mechanism is not known.
 In this paper, we refer to a family of the Sierpinski triangle model as \emph{classical fractal liquids} despite technical subtleties mentioned above.